Privacy Policy

 Documents you add to the on-device Knowledge Base are indexed and embedded locally in your browser using the Origin Private File System (OPFS).
 Nothing is uploaded.
 If you use the external-server lens option, the server you point at is under your control and its privacy model is yours.

-getbased loads the Inter, Outfit, and JetBrains Mono fonts from Google Fonts.
-Google may log the IP address that fetches them.
-Chart.js, pdf.js, transformers.js (Knowledge Base embedder), and a small number of other libraries load from jsdelivr.net on first use and are cached by your browser.
+The public website loads Inter, Outfit, and JetBrains Mono from Google Fonts.
+Google may receive the IP address that fetches them.
+The app bundles core fonts locally, while some optional libraries such as transformers.js may load from jsdelivr.net on first use and are cached by your browser.

-Under GDPR and most privacy frameworks, you have the rights to access, correct, delete, export, and restrict processing of your personal data.
-Because getbased stores your data on your own device, you can exercise all of these rights directly, without contacting us:
+Under GDPR and most privacy frameworks, you have the rights to access, correct, delete, export, restrict processing, object, withdraw consent, and complain to a supervisory authority.
+Because getbased stores most data on your own device, you can exercise many of these rights directly, without contacting us:

 - Access — the data is visible in the app; you can also export a JSON dump via Settings → Data → Export